TeamDevDev/project-development-week-seven-through-sixteen-starter/writing/review.md

 ### Project Development Reflection

-TODO: Provide a brief one paragraph response to these questions.

-#### What is the purpose of the `gatorgrade` tool?
-How does it help a student in a computer science course?

-TODO: Write a brief one paragraph response to this question.

-#### What is the purpose of the `gatorgrader` tool?
-How does it help a student in a computer science course?

-TODO: Write a brief one paragraph response to this question.

-#### What is the purpose of the `execexam` tool?
-How does it help a student in a computer science course?
+#### Explain one project task that you have undertaken and that illustrates the distinction between programming and software engineering

-TODO: Write a brief one paragraph response to this question.
+TODO: Please provide a one paragraph response to this question.

-#### From the perspective of project development and the current status of the three aforementioned software tools, what is the greatest weakness of your software engineering team?
-Why?
-How would you advise the team to improve?
+#### Describe one software engineering task that you could not complete before taking the course but can successfully complete now

-TODO: Write a brief one paragraph response to this question.
+TODO: Please provide a one paragraph response to this question.

-#### From the perspective of project development and the current status of the three aforementioned software tools, what is your greatest weakness?
-Why?
-How do you plan to improve as this course continues?
+#### Knowing what you do now about project development, what advice would you give to yourself at the start of the academic semester?

-TODO: Write a brief one paragraph response to this question.
+TODO: Please provide a one paragraph response to this question.

 ### Project Development Reflection